Issues in gender and development

 Objectives and learning outcomes of the module

-By the end of this module students should be able to demonstrate:
+By the end of this module students should have

 Workload

-Teaching takes place through a weekly 1 hour lecture and 1 hour tutorial.
+Teaching takes place through a weekly two-hour seminar

 Method of assessment

 100% Coursework.
-Each student will be expected to submit a take home test worth 30% and one essay worth 70%.
 Resubmission of coursework regulations apply to this module.

 Suggested reading